Back

 Meeting strangers is not only awkward but also sometimes dangerous.
 Online dating can be even more stressful.
 Untrustworthy users may hide behind other people’s photos or lie on their profiles.
 And what if you match with a friend or a colleague?

 To be open with each other, dating app users need safety.
-The app’s UI/UX can create the feeling of security in different ways.
+The app’s UI/UX can create a feeling of security in different ways.
 For example, some information on the user’s profile unlocks only when the connection is set.
 The League — a dating app for professionals — goes beyond that.
 Users must connect the app to their LinkedIn account to pass the authentication.
 This allows The League to block business connections and coworkers automatically.
 And if users connect their Facebook, the dating app will also block their friends & family.
 You don’t see them, they don’t see you.
 No awkward conversations.

 5. Consider the communication